Team-Rainbow-Hash/stack-the-flags-2022-writeups/Web/Blogspot/README.md

 };
 ```
 </details>
-- You can input text and it gets displayed to everyone, including the admin bot

 However, at the same time, there is a content security policy we have to take note of:
 ```js